414owen/Nutmeg-Core/README.md

 ### Explanation:

 ```
-// Let's make our elements global so we don't have to type nutmeg.div(),
-// Because Nutmeg is all about syntactic minimalism.
-nutmeg().global();

-// Important!
-This function will be called when the browser is ready to use
-// Nutmeg.
-window.onload = function() {

 // Need to attach this stuff to the page somehow, we do that with a body
 // function
 body(